huggingface/blog/quanto-diffusers.md

     </tr>
 </table>

-We notice almost no quality degradation in the FP8 output but it leads to memory savings:
+We notice the following memory savings when using FP8, with slightly higher latency and almost no quality degradation:

 | **Batch Size** | **Quantization** | **Memory (GB)** | **Latency (Seconds)** |
 | --- | --- | --- | --- |